fkyprianou/deved-platform/content/blog/en/traffic-alert-through-sms-using-vonage-and-google-maps-api.md

 ## Conclusion

-Now that we have created the instant traffic alert through SMS notification, you can reference this article to create a different alert system with SMS or use the [Conversation API](https://dashboard.nexmo.com/conversation) to create a bot that can answer customers’ questions.
+Now that we have created the instant traffic alert through SMS notification, you can reference this article to create a different alert system with SMS, or via WhatsApp using [Vonage Messages API](https://www.vonage.com/communications-apis/messages/).

 Engagement from the community is always welcome.
 Join Vonage on [GitHub](https://github.com/Vonage) for code samples and the [Community Slack](https://developer.vonage.com/community/slack) for questions or feedback.
 Send Vonage developers a [tweet](https://twitter.com/vonagedev) and let them know about something cool you built using Vonage APIs.